DormantLogician/simple-base64/README.md

 ## Build instructions
 Compiling this project has been tested with the GCC C++ compiler (g++) on Linux only - compilation with other C++ compilers and/or on other operating systems might require modifying the steps below - please refer to the manpage and/or official documentation for CMake before doing this for best results.
 Please follow steps below if you wish build this project in the standard way (on Linux using Ninja).

-1. Install CMake and Ninja (used to build project).
+1. Install CMake, Conan, and Ninja, (used to build project).
 2. Open a command line in root project directory.
-3. Type the following command (without apostrophies) into the command line in order to configure project: 'cmake --preset release -D BUILD_TESTING=OFF'.
-4. To build project, run (without apostrophies) 'cmake --build --preset release'.
+3. To build, test, and package project, run (without apostrophies) 'cmake -P util/task/package.cmake' (this will create an installable '.deb' file under the build directory).